rttrorg/rttr/doc/md_pages/binding_classes.md

 Set/Get property of a class
 ---------------------------
-Properties can be also set an get in two ways.
+Properties can be also set and get in two steps:

 ~~~~{.cpp}
 int main()